• Home /

 • Space Force

-National Guard and Reserves members meet service-based eligibility requirements, too.
+National Guard and Reserves members also meet service-based eligibility criteria.

-Home buyers must provide a valid Certificate of Eligibility (COE) to get approved and meet the minimum service time standards required by the Department of Veterans Affairs.
+To apply, home buyers must provide a valid Certificate of Eligibility (COE) and meet VA’s service time requirements.

 • Occupancy rules